timvideos/HDMI2USB-firmware-prebuilt/README.md

 The Digilent Adept tools must be installed at /usr/local/bin.
 If they are not, adjust the script to point to the correct locations.

+This script uses the version of fxload present in Ubuntu and Debian.
+This one can be passed the USB device path as provided by udev.

 Installing udev rules
 ---------------------